-Offshore wealth.
-Last, we attempt to account for tax evasion.
+5. Offshore Wealth.
+Lastly, we attempt to account for tax evasion.
 US financial institutions automatically report to the IRS the dividends, interest, and capital gains earned by their clients, making tax evasion through US banks virtually impossible.
 But absent similar reporting from foreign institutions, taxpayers can evade taxes by holding wealth through foreign banks.
-Zucman (2013, 2014) estimates that about 4% of US household net financial wealth (i.e., about 2% of total US wealth) is held in offshore tax heavens in 2013.
-There is evidence that the bulk of the income generated by offshore assets up to 2013 was not reported to the IRS.28 Furthermore, the share of wealth held offshore has considerably increased since the 1970s.29 We account for offshore wealth in supplementary series by assuming that it is distributed as trust income, i.e., highly concentrated.
-Top wealth shares rise even more when including offshore wealth: the top 0.1% owns 23.0% of total wealth-instead of 22.1% in our baseline estimate-in 2012.
+Zucman (2013 and 2014) estimates that about 4% of US household net financial wealth (i.e., about 2% of total US wealth) was held in offshore tax havens in 2013.
+There is evidence that the bulk of the income generated by offshore assets up to 2013 was not reported to the IRS.29 Furthermore, the share of wealth held offshore has considerably increased since the 1970s.
+30 We account for offshore wealth in supplementary series by assuming that it is distributed as trust income, that is, highly concentrated.
+Top wealth shares rise even more when including offshore wealth: the top 0.1% owned 23.0% of total wealth-instead of 22.1% in our baseline estimate-in 2012.
 This correction should be seen as a lower bound as it only accounts for offshore equity and bond portfolios, disregarding real estate, derivatives, cash, and so on.

-After supplementing capitalized incomes by estimates for assets that do not generate taxable income, we each year cover 100% of the identifiable wealth of US households.
-Due to data limitations, imputations are cruder prior to $1962.^{30}$ At that time, however, pension wealth was
+After supplementing capitalized incomes by estimates for assets that do not generate taxable income, each year we cover 100% of the identifiable wealth of US households.
+Due to data limitations, imputations are cruder prior to 1962.
+31 At that time, however, pension wealth was small, so that the vast majority of trust has zero value for estate tax purposes at death because the remainder has already been given).